roodriigoooo/llm_deepdive/README.md

 Karpathy, A. (2024, Feb 20). *Lets build the GPT Tokenizer*.
 YouTube.
 [Lets build the GPT tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)

 > This video by Andrej Karpathy (and all the others in his *Neural Networks: Zero to Hero* playlist) implements, from scratch the Byte-Pair encoding.
 The code contained in my notebook implements some modifications and is in a way more exploratory, but all the logic and main implementation ideas are all his.
 I can't recommend enough the resources he puts out for free, especially coming from one of the top AI experts.

+#### datasets

+Austen, J. (2010).
+Pride and Prejudice.
+[Project Gutenberg](https://www.gutenberg.org/)

+Chopin, K. (2006).
+The Awakening, and Selected Short Stories by Kate Chopin.
+[Project Gutenberg](https://www.gutenberg.org/)

+Allison Parrish's Gutenberg Poetry Corpus

+> [This dataset](https://github.com/aparrish/gutenberg-poetry-corpus) was the one I used for the Byte-Pair tokenization training.
+A great dataset containing more than 3 million lines of poetry, also extracted from books from the Project Gutenberg.